mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 ```
 ````

+To be fair, the above document is not exactly the default Rmarkdown file.
-To be fair, I decreased the headings level, or increase the number of `#` by one.
+In fact, I decreased the headings level, or increase the number of `#`, by one.
 The reason for this small modification comes from the default configuration of HUGO within the `config.yaml` file.